 All of this sensible advice seems obvious.
 In theory, we should all maintain our homes properly and regularly.

-However, the best maintenance gestures are not accomplished due to a lack of time or knowledge.
+However, the best maintenance gestures are not accomplished due to insufficient time or knowledge.

 In practice, these actions are taken reactively rather than proactively.
 This means we tend to take these actions after water damage, not before it occurs.